scaleoutsean/awesome-solidfire/README.md

 - See [TR-4840](https://www.netapp.com/pdf.html?item=/media/19389-tr-4840.pdf) and SolidFire documentation for details on authentication and authorization (including MFA/2FA)
 - White paper on [PCI DSS](https://www.coalfire.com/resources/white-papers/netapp-hci-verified-architecture-for-pci-dss) contains information for users with PCI DSS compliance requirements
 - See the KMIP notes in this repo for practical notes on TLS certificates and KMIP

+#### ServiceNow integration

+- Not proven, but [looks doable](https://scaleoutsean.github.io/2021/12/14/integrate-solidfire-with-servicenow.html) indirectly through Elasticsearch-ServiceNow integration
+  - This would require SolidFire log redirection with structured logging and alerting in Elasticsearch (a recipe can be found [in this post](https://scaleoutsean.github.io/2021/10/18/solidfire-syslog-filebeat-logstash-elk-stack.html))

 #### Event Notifications